Searching ...

 Gaston County Things to Do

-Parts of the Carolina Thread Trail also wander through Gaston County, linking together 25 miles of sidewalks, natural surface, and paved trails.
+Parts of the Carolina Thread Trail also wander through Gaston County, linking 25 miles of sidewalks, natural surface, and paved trails.

 The Carolina Speedway and its dirt track are known as “The Action Track.”
 Each week in season, it hosts different divisions, including the late Model Division, Street Stock, Four Cylinder, and Open Wheel Modified Cars.